 They are also kind of boring.
 Switch em on, and then go do something else doesn’t sound like much fun to us.
 You don’t get any of the joy of firing up charcoal, tinkering with air flow or perfecting your smoke ring.
 If the end product is all that’s important to you then go ahead and consider an electric for your first smoker.

-Step 3: Can you commit to a dedicated smoker or do need the versaitility of a grill and smoker combo
+Step 3: Can you commit to a dedicated smoker or do you need the versatility of a grill and smoker combo

 If you’re just getting into smoking meat then buying a dedicated smoker is a big commitment.
 We understand wanting something flexible that can double as a grill.

-While most smokers CAN be used to grill on in a pinch, a dedicated smoker will a hold a low temperature better, will be better insulated and give you more features.
+While most smokers CAN be used to grill in a pinch, a dedicated smoker will hold a low temperature better, will be better insulated and give you more features.

 There are also several accessories you can buy to make your Kettle a more versatile smoker.

-While your price point, type of fuel and dedicated smoker vs combo and the main factors that go into choosing the best first smoker, some other things to consider include:
+While your price point, type of fuel, and dedicated smoker vs combo are the main factors that go into choosing the best first smoker, there are plenty of other things to consider:

 Since this is a guide for beginners we thought we should explain some of the basics of barbecue.
 We don’t want you to get your new smoker home and have no idea what to do with it!

 What’s the difference between smoking and grilling?